Home » Lunch/Dinner » One Pot Chili Mac Recipe

 Instructions

-1. In a large pot or dutch oven, heat the olive oil over med high heat and add in onions.
+• In a large pot or Dutch oven, heat the olive oil over medium-high heat and add the onions.
 Cook until softened.

-2. Add the ground meat.
-Season with chili powder and garlic powder.
-Continue cooking until meat is browned and cooked through.
+• Add the ground meat to the onions and season with the chili powder and garlic powder.
+Continue cooking until the meat is browned and cooked through.

-5. Add in 2 cups of elbow macaroni and cook until tender-about 15 minutes.
+• Add 2 cups of elbow macaroni to the pot and simmer the pasta until tender-about 15 minutes.
 Stir often to prevent sticking.
-If you find your chili is drying up as the macaroni cooks, add a little more water.
+Turn down the heat if the chili mac is bubbling too furiously.
+Note: If your chili is drying up as the macaroni cooks, add more water or broth.

 Notes

-If using low sodium chili seasoning, taste chili before serving and add salt if needed
+• If using low sodium chili seasoning, taste the chili before serving and add salt if needed.

 Sharing is caring!